 Second tour season in Georgia is when marketing gloss meets truck courts, roof lines, and lease language on the ground.
-Listing teams hear the same clusters of questions once buyers return with operations and finance in the car.
-This note captures what buyers actually ask on the walk through, not what they wish they had asked after escrow opens.
+Sellers hear the same clusters of questions once buyers return with operations and finance in the car.
+This note captures what buyers actually ask on the walkthrough—not what they wish they had asked after escrow opens.
 It is not legal or engineering advice.
-Swartz Co Commercial Real Estate supports acquisitions across the state; pair this read with second tour question guide when you are still building the list, and with broker meeting packet story when materials are not assembled yet.
+Swartz Co Commercial Real Estate supports acquisitions across the state.

 What changes when buyers return with a shorter list

 On a first tour, buyers often absorb scale and location.
-On a second pass they ask whether the asset can run their operation on Tuesday at peak, not whether the bay photos looked bright.
+On a second pass they ask whether the asset can run their operation on Tuesday at peak—not whether the bay photos looked bright.
 They stop asking if the building is impressive and start asking if dock spacing, power labels, and yard rights match the rent roll they already read.
-Sellers who expect a repeat of the first conversation are usually surprised by how narrow the questions become.

 If your team is selling, treat the second tour as a confirmation visit with witnesses.
-If you are buying, arrive with three must prove items and permission to pass if any fail.
-Drift on a second tour is expensive for every party because calendars compress toward summer.
+If you are buying, arrive with three must-prove items and permission to pass if any fail.
+Pair this read with our second tour question guide while you are still building the list, and with broker meeting packet guide when materials are not assembled yet.

 Clarify what the second tour must prove